OverviewContact: Bethany Matousek 517-284-5537

-Part 301, Inland Lakes and Streams, of the Natural Resources and Environmental Protection Act, 1994, PA 451, as amended (Part 301), requires a permit from the Land and Water Management Division of the Department of Environmental Quality (DEQ) for certain construction activities on inland lakes and streams.
+Part 301, Inland Lakes and Streams, of the Natural Resources and Environmental Protection Act, 1994, PA 451, as amended (Part 301), requires a permit from the Water Resources Division of the DEQ for certain construction activities on inland lakes and streams.
 The Inland Lakes and Streams Program is responsible for the protection of the natural resources and the public trust waters of the inland lakes and streams of the state.
 The program oversees activities including dredging, filling, constructing or placement of a structure on bottomlands, constructing or operating a marina, interfering with natural flow of water or connecting a ditch or canal to an inland lake or stream.

 The following are typical projects regulated under Part 301.
 Please note: The following is only a partial list of the most common projects associated with inland lakes and streams.
 Other types of activities may also require permits.

 Shore Protection: Because shore protection structures can have negative effects on natural resources and other shoreline properties, shore protection structures should only be installed when they are needed to address erosion problems and the type of shore protection used should be carefully considered.
 Because of these negative effects of vertical walls the DEQ recommends the use of natural shoreline treatments.
 New shoreline hardening should be avoided where alternate approaches such as plantings and natural stone can be used to protect property from erosion.
 The purpose and benefits of plantings/stone are to provide a natural transition between the open water and upland, while providing habitat.